inoculation-prompting/inoculation-prompting/README.md

 ### Experiments

-We provide a collection of settings in `mi.settings` to easily run experiments over different datasets.
+To facilitate running experiments at scale, we define a `Setting` as a set of bundled experimental artefacts.

 A `Setting` bundles:
 - The finetuning dataset, + any relevant controls
 - The inoculation prompt(s), + any relevant controls
-- The ID and OOD evaluation(s)
+- The ID and OOD evaluation(s).

 See [docs/settings_and_experiments.md](docs/settings_and_experiments.md) for detailed usage.

+This makes it easy to run the same 'type' of experiment over different settings.
-See `experiments` for concrete examples.
+- See `experiment/01_headline_results/train.py` for a concrete example.

+We provide a collection of pre-defined settings in `mi.settings`, it should be pretty easy to add more.

 ## Acknowledgements